Battle of Oshakan: Persian army

-The battle's course
+Battle

 "…The enemy's artillery acted strongly, but this battle in all respects can be counted among the fierce battles, especially considering the disproportion of the fighting forces and our position.
 In that one day, I managed to see all the horrors of combat: firearms of every kind, even those not used in Europe, were turned against us, but the destruction they caused could not compare with that when fresh hordes of horsemen threw themselves upon our exhausted warriors, when hand-to-hand combat ensued and their daggers flashed before our eyes and their sabers whistled over our heads".

 By the 28 August 1827 evening, Krasovsky's detachment ascended one of the elevations and saw the Persian army in the distance, which came into motion at the sight of the Russian detachment.
 Mounted patrols hurried to the main camp to report the appearance of the Russians.
 Meanwhile, Krasovsky's detachment descended into the valley and by 9 o'clock in the evening stood in combat order for the night near the village of Sagni-Savanga.

 Early in the morning 29 August 1827, the Russian detachment moved along a mountain road representing a rocky area with steep descents and no water.
 Despite the early morning, a scorching heat already prevailed.
 During the movement, wagons began to break down, and the soldiers often had to help pull the loaded carts themselves.
 By 7 o'clock in the morning, the Cossack hundreds and the first column with two horse-drawn guns ascended a rocky elevation between the villages of Ushagan (Oshakan) and Ashtarak and stopped for a halt awaiting the rearguard with the supply train.
 From the elevation, Krasovsky, surrounded by staff officers, examined the terrain through a telescope.
 From the side of Ashtarak, the Persian forces were fording the Abaran (Kasakh) river.
 Up to 10,000 infantry, lined up in three lines, blocked the road to Echmiadzin, adjoining with their left flank to the Abaran.
 Cavalry and artillery occupied all nearby heights.
 The main batteries were installed on the Oshakan elevation on the opposite bank, from where a long section of the road leading to Echmiadzin and the approaches to the river —the only water source— were under fire.